Miles Taylor (security expert): Career

 Taylor's decision to have a career in government was largely motivated by the September 11 attacks in 2001.
 He later said that he "wanted to focus my entire professional life on making sure a day like that wouldn't happen again, and dedicating my career to, what I thought, was the mission of this country, and that's the advancement of human freedom."

 In 2007, while in college, Taylor interned in the office of the Secretary of Defense and the office of Vice President Dick Cheney.
 In 2008, he worked as the briefing book coordinator at the Department of Homeland Security for Secretary Michael Chertoff and Deputy Secretary Paul A. Schneider.
-In 2009, he served as a regional policy intern for the Defense Department.
+In 2009, he served as a regional policy intern for the Department of Defense.

 Taylor was a political appointee in the administration of George W. Bush.
 He was a staffer for the House Appropriations Committee and then the Committee on Homeland Security, where he served on Chairman Michael McCaul's staff.
 Taylor was McCaul's chief speechwriter and national security advisor on counterterrorism and foreign policy.
 He also served as the majority staff lead for the congressional Task Force on Combating Terrorist and Foreign Fighter Travel.
 In 2015, he was named a Penn Kemble Fellow by the National Endowment for Democracy.

+In 2016, Taylor co-wrote House Speaker Paul Ryan's national security strategy, released publicly as the "Better Way" agenda.

 Department of Homeland Security

 Taylor joined the Department of Homeland Security (DHS) in February 2017, when John Kelly, later White House Chief of Staff, was Secretary of Homeland Security.
 Taylor served as DHS deputy chief of staff and senior advisor to Kelly.
 He later served as chief of staff of DHS toward the end of the tenure of Secretary Kirstjen Nielsen and the beginning of Acting Secretary Kevin McAleenan.
+During his tenure in the DHS, Taylor contributed to expanding U.S. protections against weaponized drones, and led sensitive counterterrorism activities at DHS, including work to disrupt terrorist plots "that spanned multiple cells, multiple countries, and multiple attack vectors."

-Taylor described a version of the Trump administration's travel restrictions as "tough" but "tailored".
+Taylor previously described a version of the Trump administration's travel restrictions as "tough" but "tailored".
 He reportedly clashed with other officials to try to limit the number of countries affected by it.
 He was also involved in debates regarding Trump administration immigration policies.
 He later described the Trump administration family separation policy as a "sickening display of bad judgment".
 Taylor cited the "train wreck" policy as one of his reasons for quitting the Trump Administration in protest, calling it "one of the most disheartening and disgusting things I've ever experienced in public service."
+Taylor led the DHS's first real-life preparations for a possible nuclear attack in the wake of North Korean tests of long-range missiles.
+Following Russian interference in the 2016 United States elections, Taylor helped with rearchitecting U.S. election security to prevent foreign meddling in American elections, including the U.S. response to ongoing Russian interference.